 Pelvic floor exercises to treat stress incontinence

-It is important that you exercise the correct muscles.
-Your doctor may refer you to a continence advisor or physiotherapist for advice on the exercises.
-They may ask you to do a pelvic floor exercise while they examine you internally, to make sure you are doing them correctly.
+Your doctor may refer you to a continence advisor or physiotherapist for advice on the exercises in the case of stress incontinence.
+They may ask you to do a pelvic floor exercise while they examine you internally, to make sure you are doing them correctly

 - Sit in a chair with your knees slightly apart.
 Imagine you are trying to stop wind escaping from your back passage (anus).
 You will have to squeeze the muscle just above the entrance to the anus.
 You should feel some movement in the muscle.
 Don't move your buttocks or legs.